rissom/unidaplan/README.md

 https://www.youtube.com/watch?v=gAOdfen3yqU

-The software is NOT FINISHED yet.
-Allthough all basic functionality is there, there still are tons of bugs.
+The software is still a bit rough around the edges.
+Allthough all basic functionality is there, there are probably still bugs.
 The software is free to use for public research facilities and universities.
 But there will be a fee for private companies, once it is finished.

-*setting it up*
+##How to set it up

 You need an E-Mail account, an Apache Tomcat Web Application Server and an installed PostgreSQL database.
 Please enter all information in an Context.xml file which should be placed in the WebContent/META-INF directory.
 The file should have the